THE 16TH ANNUAL HEADACHE ON THE HILL

 “Feels like needles stabbing the back of my eyes.
 Enormous pressure around my head.
 Waves of nausea.”

 Ranging from migraines and cluster headaches to new daily persistent headache and tension-type headaches, imagine living with pain and symptoms that others don’t understand or simply don’t believe is real.
+The Headache Alliance is the Alliance for Headache Disorder Advocacy's new sister entity which will focuse on education, public awareness and research.

 In 2021, funds from the National Institutes of Health (NIH) were 15 cents per person.